Ask a question

 When are your Open Days?

 We hold regular Open Days where you can discover the Fashion Retail Academy and the exclusive advantages of studying with us!
-Dates are released throughout the year.
+Dates are released throughout the year, and since our Open Days fill up days, we recommend checking our Open Days page regularly for new dates.

 Our Open Days are split by level; please make sure you register for the correct event.
 All our open days feature tours of our campus, talks about the courses and the chance to speak to staff and current students.